stuyspec/stuyspec.com/README.md

 For information on the things which are currently being focused on, please visit the [ROADMAP.md](ROADMAP.md) file.

-## Virtual Archive

-Unfortunately, Issuu has updated its terms of service and made it impossible to embed issues of the newspaper without paying.
-As such, for the time being the Spectator is going to have a simple Virtual Archive thumbnail which is going to link to the Issuu page.

 ## Setting Up

 [WORK IN PROGRESS]